NexusDR-X/nexus-audio/README.md

 1. Enter your search criteria.
 2. Under __Run Program__, enter the following:

-		aplay -D system-audio-playback <path-to-WAV-file>
+		aplay <path-to-WAV-file>
 	For example:

-		aplay -D system-audio-playback /home/pi/myalert.wav
+		aplay /home/pi/myalert.wav

 This will send audio triggered by a Notification to the built-in audio interface.
 Don't forget to select __Analog__ or __HDMI__ output as described earlier.

 You can also use `paplay`, the PulseAudio player, which can play OGG audio files in addition to WAV files.
-You can optionally tell `paplay` what audio sink to use.
 Example:

-		paplay --device=system-audio-playback /home/pi/fsq_ag7gn.ogg
+		paplay /home/pi/fsq_ag7gn.ogg

 Use this command list the audio formats `paplay` supports:

 		paplay --list-file-formats

-Both `aplay` and `paplay` are installed by default in Raspbian Buster.
+Both `aplay` and `paplay` are installed by default in RaspiOS.

 ### 6.3 Fldigi RX Monitoring

 Fldigi has built-in audio monitoring capability.
 You can toggle RX monitoring on and off and apply filtering to the received audio by going __View > Rx Audio Dialog__.
 The audio will be played through the built-in audio interface.
-Don't forget to select __Analog__ or __HDMI__ output as described earlier.
+Don't forget to select __AV Jack__ or __HDMI__ output as described earlier.
 Note that you must have Audio Alerts configured and enabled in Fldigi for this to work (__Configure > Config Dialog > Soundcard > Devices__).